Aviah/one-click-django-polls-tutorial/tutorial_part6.md

         	# user hits the Back button.
         	return HttpResponseRedirect(reverse('polls:results', args=(p.id,)))

-The first step is to check if the question exists at all, otherwise the view raises 404.
+The view starts by checking if the question exists at all, otherwise it raises 404.

 Then, when a form view accepts a request, it has to decide if: